 Grammarly’s paid plans are designed for professional writers, marketers, students, teachers, and people who want to improve their English knowledge.

-Yes, Grammarly premium offers extra features such as Plagiarism checking.
+Yes, Grammarly Premium offers extra features such as Plagiarism checking.
 But, basically, Grammarly Premium is for serious writers.
-If you are a serial marketer, a serious learner, Grammarly Premium or Business plan is for you.
+If you are a serial marketer or a serious learner, Grammarly Premium or Business plan is for you.

 But, if you are a person who is not very keen on posting content on the internet or do not want a Writing Assistant app to ease your grammar corrections, then maybe Grammarly Free is for you.